CatHasTrophy/Advanced_Pandas/README.md

 # Advanced_Pandas
+Conquer Advanced Pandas with Updated Techniques (Jupyter Notebook) Ever feel frustrated by outdated functions in online courses?
+If you're tackling the 2-year-old LinkedIn Learning "Advanced Pandas" course, you might be encountering deprecated features.
+To bridge that gap, I've created a comprehensive Jupyter Notebook specifically for this course!

-Conquer Advanced Pandas!
-Feeling lost in the 2-year-old LinkedIn Learning course due to outdated functions?
-My companion Jupyter Notebook bridges the gap!
-Learn key concepts and exercises using the latest pandas functionalities.
-Master data manipulation, analysis, and visualization with modern approaches.
-Upgrade your Pandas skills now!
+This companion notebook takes you through key concepts and exercises, ensuring you leverage the latest pandas functionalities.
+Learn efficient data manipulation, analysis, and visualization using modern approaches recommended in the current pandas ecosystem.